Anselm of Canterbury: Final years

-In 1107, the Concordat of London formalized the agreements between the king and archbishop, Henry formally renouncing the right of English kings to invest the bishops of the church.
+In 1107, the Concordat of London formalized the agreements between the king and archbishop, Henry formally renounced the right of English kings to invest the bishops of the church.
 The remaining two years of Anselm's life were spent in the duties of his archbishopric.
-He succeeded in getting Paschal to send the pallium for the archbishop of York to Canterbury, so that future archbishops-elect would have to profess obedience before receiving it.
+He succeeded in getting Paschal to send the pallium for the archbishop of York to Canterbury so that future archbishops-elect would have to profess obedience before receiving it.
 The incumbent archbishop Thomas II had received his own pallium directly and insisted on York's independence.
 From his deathbed, Anselm anathematized all who failed to recognize Canterbury's primacy over all the English Church.
 This ultimately forced Henry to order Thomas to confess his obedience to Anselm's successor.
 On his deathbed, he announced himself content, except that he had a treatise in mind on the origin of the soul and did not know, once he was gone, if another was likely to compose it.

 He died on Holy Wednesday, 21 April 1109.
 His remains were translated to Canterbury Cathedral and laid at the head of Lanfranc at his initial resting place to the south of the Altar of the Holy Trinity (now St Thomas's Chapel).
 During the church's reconstruction after the disastrous fire of the 1170s, his remains were relocated, although it is now uncertain where.

 On 23 December 1752, Archbishop Herring was contacted by Count Perron, the Sardinian ambassador, on behalf of King Charles Emmanuel, who requested permission to translate Anselm's relics to Italy.
 (Charles had been duke of Aosta during his minority.)
 Herring ordered his dean to look into the matter, saying that while "the parting with the rotten Remains of a Rebel to his King, a Slave to the Popedom, and an Enemy to the married Clergy (all this Anselm was)" would be no great matter, he likewise "should make no Conscience of palming on the Simpletons any other old Bishop with the Name of Anselm".
 The ambassador insisted on witnessing the excavation, however, and resistance on the part of the prebendaries seems to have quieted the matter.
 They considered the state of the cathedral's crypts would have offended the sensibilities of a Catholic and that it was probable that Anselm had been removed to near the altar of SS Peter and Paul, whose side chapel to the right (i.e., south) of the high altar took Anselm's name following his canonization.
 At that time, his relics would presumably have been placed in a shrine and its contents "disposed of" during the Reformation.
 The ambassador's own investigation was of the opinion that Anselm's body had been confused with Archbishop Theobald's and likely remained entombed near the altar of the Virgin Mary, but in the uncertainty nothing further seems to have been done then or when inquiries were renewed in 1841.